 Course Notes (for standard math courses)

-These include stand-alone notes for topics in calculus and a full set of notes for queueing theory.
+These include stand-alone notes for topics in calculus, partial differential equations, asymptotics, and nonlinear optimization, and a full set of notes for queueing theory.

 I have given a large number of expository and pedagogical talks.
 I've also posted some recent research talks in mathematical biology.

 My research work has been in mathematical ecology, population dynamics, epidemiology, plant physiology, and plant life history theory.

 BUGBOX software is designed for inquiry-based learning of mathematical modeling for population dynamics.
 The software creates a virtual laboratory space inhabited by virtual insects.
 Students conduct experiments and devise mathematical models to predict the experiment results.